-For someone living in the United States with lawful status, it can be a shock to get a phone call from a relative who attempted to cross the border into the U.S. without documents or did so long ago—and who got caught, by U.S. immigration authorities.
+For someone living in the United States with lawful status, it can be a shock to get a phone call from a friend or relative who attempted to cross the border into the United States without documents or who did so long ago—and got caught by U.S. immigration authorities.
 The first question they are likely to ask is whether you would be willing and able to pay a bail bond, so as to bring about a release from jail.
-At that point, you might be wondering whether it's wise to post a bail or bond for the person; and if so, whether you will be able to get the money back someday.
+At that point, you might be wondering whether it's wise to post bail or an immigration bond (often called an ICE bond) for the person; and if so, whether you will be able to get the money back someday.

 Initially, the foreign national is likely to be detained in a jail or other holding facility that's close to wherever ICE picked them up.
 After that, however, they could be transferred to other facilities, possibly many times over, and not always after receiving advance warning.
+There are many cases of immigrants who were detained in New York, Virginia, or New Jersey who were later transferred to ICE detention centers in Louisiana and Texas.
+Many immigration professionals believe that immigrants are being moved away to intentionally limit their contact with their attorneys and family.
+These issues are being fought in court.
 That's despite rules and policies that say ICE should not transfer people who have immediate local family or an attorney of record, who are awaiting local removal or bond hearings, or who are already out on bond.
 (See ICE Policy 11022.1: Detainee Transfers § 5.3 (January 4, 2012).)

 Not everyone is eligible, though.
 Some non-citizens are subject to mandatory detention and thus cannot get out on bond.
-This mostly includes people with criminal records.
+Prior to a case called Matter of Yajure Hurtado (2025), individuals with certain criminal records were typically subject to mandatory detention.
+The group of immigrants subject to mandatory detention was expanded after Matter of Yajure Hurtado.

 An initial bond amount will be set by the Department of Homeland Security, Immigration and Customs Enforcement (ICE) District Director.
 The minimum is $1,500.
 (See 8 U.S. Code § 1226.)
 There is no upper limit on the bond amount.
-The reported average is just under $5,000.
+The reported average is $6,000.
+There are cases where bond was set at well over $20,000.

 How high the bond amount is set at will depend on various factors in your relative's case.
-ICE will consider, for example, the length of time your relative has lived in the United States, any family ties in the U.S., employment history, criminal record, and history of immigration violations.
+ICE can consider, for example:

 For more information on what you can do to help your detained family member, read Immigration 101: Information for Detainee's Family and Friends.